veliu/mailjet-apiv3-php/README.md

 ## Usage

-To use the Mailjet PHP library ensure you've installed it correctly then simply create a file in which you will write your code.
+To use the Mailjet PHP library, ensure you've installed it correctly, then simply create a file in which you will write your code.

 The first thing to do is to import the required namespaces and files:
 **Be Careful:** Make sure that you are in the correct folder